-You can always sell them on, or use them for other activities.
+You can always sell them, or use them for other activities.

 If microwaves aren’t for you, or you’re going to miss having that stir-fry too much, then you might want to buy a portable hob.

-A portable hob is also great to take when camping and can be used as an emergency cooktop during Christmas dinner when you don’t have enough burners.
+A portable hob (or cooktop) is also great to take when camping and can be used as an emergency cooktop during Christmas dinner when you don’t have enough burners.

-I know clients that have bought a temporary hob and then lent them out to their friends that are having their kitchens done.
+I know clients who have bought a temporary hob and then lent them out to their friends who are having their kitchens done.
 You could become a very popular friend.